 Have you set up the default emergency settings on your phone?
 Have you looked for and downloaded an ICE app?
 Can you print out a fill-in-the-blank wallet-size card to keep in your wallet?

 Establish an “in case of emergency” plan with your immediate family, especially your children.
-For example, my son knows that he should go to our neighbor’s house if he’s in trouble or anything is wrong.
-Make sure everyone in your household also has a second meeting spot or back-up plan.
+For example, my son knows that he should go to our neighbor’s house if he’s in trouble or if anything is wrong.
+Make sure everyone in your household also has a second meeting spot or backup plan.

 If you are at home, who is closest and can help?
 If you are at work or another location, can you (or someone else) meet or pick up your children or family member?
 If you can’t reach your family or emergency contact, what do you do next, and what/who is your backup plan?
 Is your plan written down or saved to your phone to help you remember?